Efficient excitation transfer in an LH2-inspired nanoscale stacked ring geometry: Optimizing excitation transfer between layers in an LH2 complex

-At a very small separation $|{\bf r}_{ij}|\ll \lambda$ the dipole-dipole interaction $\Omega_{ij}/(3\Gamma_0/4)$ [Eq.(\ref{omegadd})] predominantly varies as $\sim1/r^3_{ij}$, which is the case for biological LH2s.
-To calculate the inter-layer excitation transfer ${R_1}$ $\Rightarrow$ ${R_2}$, we take one definite eigenmode $m$ as an initial state, i.e., $|\Psi_m(t=0)\rangle$ from the sparse (top) ring ${R_1}$ [Fig.~\ref{fig1}(a)] and compute the total population transferred to the dense (bottom) ring(s) ${R_2} \equiv \{R_{2_a}\} \cup \{R_{2_b}\}$ at time $t$ with $|\Psi_m(t)\rangle$, i.e., \bea \langle \hat{\sigma}^{ee}_{m} (t) \rangle_{R_2} = \sum_{i \in {R_{2_a}}} \langle \hat{\sigma}^{+}_{i} \hat{\sigma}^{-}_{i} \rangle_m + \sum_{j \in {R_{2_b}}} \langle \hat{\sigma}^{+}_{j} \hat{\sigma}^{-}_{j} \rangle_m~. \eea As a figure-of-merit of the efficiency of the inter-layer excitation transfer, we calculate ${\rm Max}[\langle \hat{\sigma}^{ee}_{m} (t) \rangle_{R_2}]$ for a time-bin $T\in \{0, \Delta_t\}$.
+As a figure-of-merit of the efficiency of the inter-layer excitation transfer, we calculate ${\rm Max}[\langle \hat{\sigma}^{ee}_{m} (t) \rangle_{R_2}]$ for a time-bin $T\in \{0, \Delta_t\}$.
 Generally, the minimum value of $\Delta_t$ is guided solely by the ring size or the nearest-neighbor separation under consideration, i.e., a denser arrangement of dipoles - a faster and more sparse - a slower process.
 In Fig.~\ref{fig2}(d) and (e) we display the inter-layer excitation energy transfer for the symmetric $m=0$ and very dark $m=\pm 4$ eigenmodes [Fig.~\ref{fig2}(b), (c)], for the bio-geometry [Fig.~\ref{fig2}(a)].
 The considered time bin is $\Delta_t \sim 0.6~ps$, i.e., extremely fast excitation transfer~\cite{sundstrom:jpcb:1999} at sub-nano dimension.
 As expected the darkest mode ($m = \pm 4$) assists in the highest inter-layer excitation energy transfer~\cite{Mariona:pra:2019}.
 For bio-geometry, we obtain a maximum of 21\% excitation transfer [Fig.~\ref{fig2}(d)].
 However, with decreased vertical ring separation, i.e., at $Z_1 = $ 8 {\AA} we numerically obtain a maximum of 100\% excitation energy transfer [Fig.~\ref{fig2}(e)].
 The key idea is to make the inter-layer nearest neighbor separation very close to the intra-ring nearest neighbor separation of dense ring ${R_2}$, i.e., $\sim$10, 11 {\AA}, where it is 17.6 {\AA}, 18.3 {\AA} in the biological LH2 (see Table-\ref{tab3}).
 This reforms one unit cell to be shaped like an equilateral triangle and therefore allows better hybridization for some of the eigenmodes (majorly the darker ones).
 This eventually assists in the efficient excitation energy transfer via the most sub-radiant mode in Fig.~\ref{fig2}(e).
 See Appendix-\ref{eigen-apen} for further details.
 In general, by considering the radius of all rings equal (this reshapes the inter-layer unit cell triangle), one can also boost the excitation transfer.
 Note that these proposed structural modifications are only a theoretical possibility at the sub-nano dimension.